James Fulton Zimmerman: Early life and education

 Zimmerman was born in Glen Allen, Missouri, on September 11, 1887.
 In 1913, he was awarded an M.A. degree.
 That year he also married Willa Adella Tucker, who went by her middle name Adella.
 Zimmerman received a bachelor's and a master's degree from Vanderbilt University in Nashville, Tennessee.
 What appealed to Zimmerman the most was education at the university level.

 Zimmerman undertook his own studies to increase his chances of obtaining a faculty position.
 He enrolled in the doctoral program in history and political science at Columbia University in 1919 and received his Ph.D. in 1925 with a dissertation titled "Impressment of American Seamen", which was published later that year by Columbia University Press.

 Upon graduation Zimmerman was offered teaching positions from Ohio State University and the University of New Mexico.
-Zimmerman chose New Mexico and moved to Albuquerque with his wife in the spring of 1925.
+Zimmerman chose New Mexico and moved to Albuquerque with his wife, Adella, in 1925.